CarterGames/SaveManager/README.md

 The asset is now installed, just make your save objects and save values to start saving elements of your game.
 You can see how to do this <a href="https://carter.games/docs/savemanager-2x/how-to-make-save-data/">here</a>.
 You can manually save the game by calling SaveManager.Save() & SaveManager.Load() respectively.
 <br><br>
 ## Documentation
 You can access a online of the documentation here: <a href="https://carter.games/savemanager">Online Documentation</a>.
-A offline copy if provided with the package and asset if needed.
+An offline copy is provided with the package and asset if needed.
 <br><br>
 ## Unity Supported Versions
-The asset is developed and maintained in 2020.3.x and make use for avalible .Net updates in the version.
+The asset is developed and maintained in 2020.3.x and make use of available .Net updates in the version.
 Older versions of Unity are not supported for this asset.
-The asset has been tested pre-release in versions: 2020.3.0f1 & 2022.2.15f1.
+The asset has been tested pre-release in its development version: 2020.3.0f1.
 <br><br>
 ## Authors
 - <a href="https://github.com/JonathanMCarter">Jonathan Carter</a>